-We make a dental bridge by creating a crown on either side of your teeth and placing false teeth between them.
+We make a dental bridge by creating replacement artificial tooth or teeth secured to a crown on either side to be attached to healthy teeth.
 It is done by taking an impression of your teeth and then creating a crown to fit you properly.
 Bridges, if maintained properly, last for at least seven years.

 How to Maintain Dental Crowns and Bridges?

 The lifespan of both dental crowns and bridges depends upon how you care for them.
 Sometimes, both may fall out or become loose because of your lifestyle habits such as chewing hard food, not taking care of your oral health, suffering from other dental diseases, etc.

 Cavities are the main culprit that makes dental bridges fall.
 If you want the treatment to last long, you must maintain proper oral hygiene.
 Brush your teeth twice a day and floss between your teeth, particularly after eating your meals.
 We also recommend using mouthwashes, mouth rinses, and tongue scrapers.